amirkhaniansev/xems/README.md

 # xems
 XEMS is a system for making examination process much more easier.
+It is licensed under GPL v3.0.
+XEMS is a recursive acronym for "XEMS's exam management system".